 Again, like a sole trader, as you are not incorporated the business does not have a legal status separate from the owner(s).

-A well written partnership agreement should outline procedures in the unfortunate case of mental incapacitation or death.
+A well-written partnership agreement should outline procedures in the unfortunate case of mental incapacitation or death.

 If you do not have a partnership agreement in place, an LPA will enable your attorney to continue to operate the business with minimal break in continuity, also benefiting from your co-partner who will also carry on their day-to-day role.

-Although if you do not have a partnership agreement or an LPA in place, your life partner will be unable to take control of your business affairs or make decision on your behalf.
+Although if you do not have a partnership agreement or an LPA in place, your life partner will be unable to take control of your business affairs or make decisions on your behalf.
 Your assets will be allocated in accordance with your will and your business partner and/or family will have to go through the Court of Protection in order to get control of your property and finances.

 Again, this period of inactivity could prove fatal for your business.